tylert/packer-build/README.rst

 * REQUIRED:  Packer_ (Packer_download_)

   - 1.0.2 on Debian Stretch 9.x (VirtualBox and QEMU)
-  - 1.0.2 on Ubuntu Zesty Zapus 17.04 (VirtualBox and QEMU)
   - not currently being tested on macOS but used to work fine

 .. _Packer: https://packer.io